sara-nl/ISC-2024-EAR-tutorial/tutorials/visualization/README.md

 ## Import the Dashboard

 Go to the left menu, Dashboard, and select the Import option.
 This option allows to upload or select a json file with pre-specified graphs, tables, etc. Graphs are associated with data sources, this is the reason why the name of the data source cannot be changed.
+[EAR data visualization.jso,](./EAR job data visualization.json)

 ## Get your data for visualization